MikeTaylor/scottkit/manual/reference.md

 some boolean flags, integer counters and saved room-numbers.
 The flags are all set to be false at the start of the game; flag number 15 is special, and indicates whether or not it's dark.
 If it is, then the player can't see without a light source.
+(Don't blame me for this: it's a fact about the Scott Adams engine.)

 No-one seems to know for sure how many flags were supported by the original Scott interpreters, but by inspection, *Adventureland* uses